MIRACLE IN

 The part where Ova wanted this little backpack and the father, Memo, did what he could to try and get it for her, but he had no money for it.
 When they went back later that day, some other father-daughter duo was buying it.
 When Memo was trying to get it back, the other father slapped Memo across the face.
 That was a scary interaction Ova had to witness at such a young age.
 She wasn’t upset she didn’t get the backpack but because another man hit her father.

 It was very heartbreaking when the daughter and the grandmother couldn’t see him at first.
-While that happened, they were beating him up, thinking he killed the little girl.
+While that happened, they were beating him up, thinking he had killed the little girl.
 He had no control to defend himself.
 If anyone went near him, he’d be scared and cover his face.

 This father suffered a few beatdowns over something he didn’t do.
 I could not imagine the pain he suffered, especially when he called for his daughter in prison.
-However, Ova had such determination at her age that I could not admire more.
-She did everything she could to get the witness that saw the interaction between Memo and the little girl to prove her father’s innocence.
+However, Ova had such determination at her age that I could not admire her more.
+She did everything she could to get the witness who saw the interaction between Memo and the little girl to prove her father’s innocence.

 ABOUT ME